05 Dec 2019

 exec /home/youruser/bin/sowm

-Next make a /usr/share/xsessions/sowm.desktop
+Next make a /usr/share/xsessions/sowm.desktop file.
+The content is

 [Desktop Entry]